-- a. the reference in article 217 to the Governor of the State shall be construed as a reference to the Governors of all the States in relation to which the High Court exercises jurisdiction; - b. the reference in article 227 to the Governor shall, in relation to any rules, forms or tables for subordinate courts, be construed as a reference to the Governor of the State in which the subordinate courts are situate; and - c. the references in articles 219 and 229 to the State shall be construed as a reference to the State in which the High Court has its principal seat:
+- 1. Notwithstanding anything contained in the preceding provisions of this Chapter, Parliament may by law establish a common High Court for two or more States or for two or more States and a Union territory. - 2.
+In relation to any such High Court, - a. [omitted by the Constitution (Ninety-ninth Amendment) Act, 2014] - b. the reference in article 227 to the Governor shall, in relation to any rules, forms or tables for subordinate courts, be construed as a reference to the Governor of the State in which the subordinate courts are situate; and - c. the references in articles 219 and 229 to the State shall be construed as a reference to the State in which the High Court has its principal seat: